 We welcome the Renters' Rights Bill but are concerned about the large enforcement burden that its provisions will impose on local authorities and the need for proportionate funding that is sustained and predictable.
-We are also promoting two amendments to the Bill that would remove unnecessary barriers to the use of licensing schemes to improve housing standards.
+We have also promoted two amendments to the Bill that would remove unnecessary barriers to the use of licensing schemes to improve housing standards.

 A full statement of our views on the Bill, which are based on policy positions adopted by our Housing Advisory Panel, can be found in our Lords second reading briefing.